9.9 Wage Withholding

 Note: Entry of an immediate income withholding order is non-negotiable in any action in which the Wyoming IV-D program is participating.

-If a child support order was entered prior to June 1, 1986 and does not require immediate income withholding, the District Court that entered the original order will enter an immediate income withholding order on its own motion or at the request of a parent or the Wyoming Child Support Program.
+If a child support order was entered prior to June 1, 1986 and does not require immediate income withholding, the District Court that entered the original order will enter an immediate income withholding order on its own motion or at the request of a parent or the Wyoming Child Support Program (CSP)

 An immediate income withholding order will be used to collect current child support, cash medical support as described in 9.8 Medical Support, child and/or medical support arrears, and interest, penalties, and costs associated with a child support order.